-It is important to be aware that employers are required by law to provide all employees who start work on or after 1 January 2010 with a FWIS, which provides information on core rights and entitlements under the Fair Work Act.
+It’s important to be aware that since 1 January 2010, employers are required by law to provide all starting employees with a FWIS, which provides information on core rights and entitlements under the Fair Work Act.

-You should also make sure all the above documents (including the FWIS acknowledgement form) are returned to you and that you have placed all the employee’s paperwork in a secure personnel file.
+- Make sure all the above documents (including the FWIS acknowledgement form) are returned to you and place all the employee’s paperwork in a secure personnel file.

-Wherever possible, ensure that the employee signs as having received and understood these materials before, or at, the time of commencement.
+- Wherever possible, ensure that the employee signs something acknowledging that they’ve received and understood these materials.
+Do this before, or at the time, they commence their employment.

 Step 3: Workplace Health and Safety (WHS) Induction

-☐ Have you informed the employee about who is the first aid officer/which employee to ask for assistance in the case of an emergency?
+- Have you told the employee who the designated first aid officer is, and which employee or employees they can turn to for help in an emergency?

 Step 4: Probationary Period